 Open Start menu settings in Windows 10

-As you can see, there are settings to enable or disable recently used apps, most used group, and add new locations to the Start menu.
+As you can see, there are settings to enable or disable recently used apps, most used apps, and add new locations to the Start menu.

 All taskbar settings except the option to change the taskbar color and make the taskbar transparent can be found under Taskbar and Start menu properties.
 Just right-click on the taskbar and click properties to get there.